 On the tenth night upon my return from Laos, I received a call from the front desk, informing me that Vietnam had officially shut down to outsiders, that all international flights were being cancelled, and that the police were coming to take me to a quarantine encampment.
 I jumped up, threw my things into my suitcase, and headed downstairs, leaving my two favorite shirts draped over the back of a chair, never to be seen again.
 The guy working at the desk told me the police would be there any minute, but hinted that if I checked out and left before they arrived, he could say he didn’t know where I’d gone.
 I threw some money and the key at him and hurried out onto the street.

-No hotel would accept me without an up to date clearance, but I found one that agreed to let me stay the night if I booked a flight that left in the morning.
+No hotel would accept me without the extensive paperwork they now needed, but I found one that agreed to let me stay the night if I booked a flight that left in the morning.
 The other travelers in the lobby were agitated and in a state of indecision.
-One guy had to pay three thousand dollars for a one-way flight back to Chile and he was relieved just to get it.
+One guy had to pay three thousand dollars for a one-way flight back to Chile, and he was relieved just to get it.
 There had been tons of flights to Los Angeles the last time I’d checked, but when I looked again there weren’t so many and the price had already gone up three hundred dollars.
 With a sickening sense of dread in my stomach, I went ahead and booked it, then went into a full-blown panic attack once I began to realize what I was heading into.
 I drank beer all night and still couldn’t relax enough to shut my eyes.
-Instead I rocked back and forth on the mattress in my small room, moaning out loud, in a near death-trance.
+Instead I rocked back and forth on the mattress in my small room, moaning out loud, in a deep death-trance.